charlesq34/pointnet2/README.md

 Then, add flags of `-I$TF_INC/external/nsync/public -L$TF_LIB -ltensorflow_framework` to the `g++` commands.

-#### Visualization tool
-We have provided a handy point cloud visualization tool under `utils`.
-Run `sh compile_render_balls_so.sh` to compile it and then you can try the demo with `python show3d_balls.py` The original code is from <a href="http://github.com/fanhqme/PointSetGeneration">here</a>.

 ### Usage

 #### Shape Classification

-To train a model to classify point clouds sampled from ModelNet40 shapes using XYZ coordinates:
+To train a PointNet++ model to classify ModelNet40 shapes (using point clouds with XYZ coordinates):

         python train.py

-You can type as below to see the optional arguments for training:
+To see all optional arguments for training:

         python train.py -h

-If you have multiple GPUs on your machine, you can also run the multi-gpu version (similar implementation to the tensorflow cifar10 tutorial):
+If you have multiple GPUs on your machine, you can also run the multi-GPU version training (our implementation is similar to the tensorflow <a href="https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10">cifar10 tutorial</a>):

         python train_multi_gpu.py --num_gpus 2

-After training, we can evaluate the classification results (with optional multi-angle voting).
+After training, to evaluate the classification accuracies (with optional multi-angle voting):

         python evaluate.py --num_votes 12